 Attention: Admission Officer

 Hours of Operation and Contact Information

-In providing quality care to individuals, Warren State Hospital is committed to protecting the rights of the people we serve.
+In providing quality care to individuals, WSH is committed to protecting the rights of those we serve.
 In fact, protection of rights is one of our strongest organizational values.
 We want all individuals to be treated with dignity and respect.
-We want the people we serve to know their rights and to have both informal and formal means to express their complaints and grievances with the hospital.
+We want individuals to know their rights and to have both informal and formal means to express their complaints and grievances with the hospital.
 We want to be responsive and sensitive to their complaints.
-In fulfilling this commitment to protect an individual's rights, we have committed resources, instituted proactive measures and implemented numerous safeguards.
+In fulfilling this commitment, we have committed resources, instituted proactive measures, and implemented numerous safeguards.

 Among these are: